Kidney Transplant

 Who is Eligible for Kidney Transplant?

-• The individual should not be of advanced age.
+• Not of advanced age.

-When be will Kidney Transplantation Needed?
+When is Kidney Transplantation Needed?

-• Eat a Healthy Diet
+• Eat a balanced, nutritious diet

-• Quit Smoking
+• Quit smoking

 • Follow food safety guidelines